SeamusRiley/seamusriley.github.io/_pages/tour.md

 - **The Chicago School** - A functional artistic style with broader windows, American ornament, and steel structure
 - **Beaux-Arts** - A formist artistic style characterized by European classical revival.
 Sometimes incorporated industrial elements in grand ways
-- **Art-Deco** - A decorative artistic style that celebrated technology and archeology by incorporating sleek lines as well as Egyptian and South American patterns
+- **Art-Deco** - A decorative artistic style that celebrated technology and archaeology by incorporating sleek lines as well as Egyptian and South American patterns
 - **Modern** - A catch-all descriptor for post-industrialization buildings that discarded tradition and embraced various definitions of what it meant for a building to function
   - **International** - A functional materialist (minimalist) style originating in the German Bauhaus School with flat roofs, no ornament, and floor-to-ceiling glass
   - **High Modern** - Essentially the same as the international style, but sometimes less rectilinear